wireapp/wire-docs/source/how-to/single-sign-on/okta/main.rst

 Preprequisites
 --------------

-- Okta account, admin access to that account
+- http://okta.com/ account, admin access to that account
 - Wire team, admin access to that team
 - Linux or macOS machine with network access for one-time setup